 Lake Stuart Trail is a 8.6 mile heavily trafficked out and back trail located near Leavenworth, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.

 Directions from Leavenworth: From Icicle Road, turn south onto Forest Service Road #7601 to the Eightmile Trailhead.

 Easy to find and many places to park!
 Loved this hike to Lake Stuart.
 There is the perfect mix of hiking thru wooded areas, along rivers, and finally into beautiful meadows.
 The hike is somewhat steep in a couple areas headed up, but nothing that would be rated as difficult.
 The hard work is worth it, and this hike will not bore you!
 Every moment is breathtaking and you will feel proud of yourself for completing.

 Did this trail with my wife and friends Friday 10/7/2016 as a opening to our adventure to oktoberfest.
 This was the hardest trail I've done so far but the most rewarding.
 I've never seen so much beauty personally in one hike.
 It made how hard it was all worth it.
 We didn't plan accordingly with food so we were definitely hungry.
 It took us 3hrs and 10 mins up (stopping for pictures) and 2hrs to get down.
 120% worth it all